gyming1849/Group-Formation/README.md

 We recommend using PyCharm, enabling the software to run across mutliple operating systems, e.g., Windows, MacOS, etc.

-Software runs using Python3 (version 3.9.0) or a virtual environment.
-We describe each in turn.

 ## Running using a (PyCharm) Terminal

 Run ``bash setup.sh`` to install the requirements.